Your Claudio Lugli shirts are designed to be easy care and all should be washed at 40C using a non- bio detergent.

 Before washing your Claudio Lugli shirt, make sure you undo all the buttons.

 If your shirt has them, please remove the collar stays before washing.
 This will avoid uneven wear on the collar points.
 It also saves you from trying to find them in the washing machine after washing.

 Make sure you turn your shirts inside out.
 This not only protects the buttons from chipping on the steel drum, but enables the soap powder to work directly on the under-arms.
-If you have one, put the shirt into a net washing bag which will help protect the fabric and keep it looking brand new.
+If you have one, put the shirt into a net washing bag (or even a pillow case will suffice) which will help protect the fabric and keep it looking brand new.